If you have atrial fibrillation, you can obtain burial insurance.

 There are a couple more types of burial insurance for people with atrial fibrillation.

-If you can’t obtain level benefit or graded benefit, there is guaranteed-issue coverage available.
+If you can’t obtain a level benefit or graded benefit, there is guaranteed-issue whole life insurance available.
 This means just as it sounds: you automatically receive coverage.
 Just fill out an application and answer a few non-health questions.
 The carrier does not run your background through the MIB or prescription drug history.

 Guaranteed-issue coverage contains a graded death benefit, usually 2 years.
 We work with a few different guaranteed-issue carriers.
 Sometimes, the cost of the guaranteed-issue insurance coverage is less than that of a traditional graded benefit policy.
 If that’s the case, it makes sense to apply for the guaranteed-issue coverage.